o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

     git push origin
     ```

 At this point, you can start making contributions.
-We highly recommend you continue with this guide, however, so that you understand the directory structure, style, and terminology of the O3DE documentation.
+We highly recommend you continue reading this guide, however, so that you understand the directory structure, style, and terminology of the O3DE documentation.
 To learn more, continue to the next topic, [O3DE Docs Structure](/docs/contributing/to-docs/o3de-docs-structure).